AdguardTeam/KnowledgeBase/docs/miscellaneous/contribute/writing-about-adguard.md

 sidebar_position: 3
 ---

-If you like AdGuard and want to spread the word and share your thoughts about it on social media, on a personal blog or a website, this article may interest you.
+If you like AdGuard and want to spread the word and share your thoughts about it on social media or on a personal blog or website, this article may interest you.

 After sharing your experience, email [pr@adguard.com](mailto:pr@adguard.com) and include a link to your post.
 The authors of the most well-written reviews will receive a free AdGuard license key.
 It doesn't matter if your website's audience is small or large; we value every effort.
 Please note that your review should be around 300 to 500 words.